A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Taxonomy

-The first type of graph, the pure structure graph is relatively easy to process since it merely contains structural information.
+The first type of graph, the pure structure graph, is relatively easy to process since it merely contains structural information.
 For example, in early works, \cite{GraphEncoder} encodes the structural embeddings with the sparse auto-encoders \cite{sparse_autoencoder}.
 Besides, \cite{DNGR} apply random surfing in the graph and embed the graph structure with the stacked denoising auto-encoder.
-For attribute graph, the additional attribute information always brings more process operations and performance improvement.
+For attribute graphs, the additional attribute information always brings more process operations and performance improvement.
 For instance, \cite{MGAE} integrates the attributes and the graph structure with the graph convolutional operation \cite{GCN}.
 Also, \cite{SDCN} transfers the attribute embeddings to the GCN layer with the delivery operator.
 Moreover, \cite{DFCN,AGCN} demonstrate the effectiveness of the attribute-structure fusion mechanism.
 The heterogeneous graph is more complex since it may contain different types of nodes and edges.
 To handle these graphs, \cite{HeCo} adopts the meta-path technology while \cite{O2MAC} treats them as multi-view graphs.
-Different from the aforementioned static graphs, the dynamic graphs dynamically change over time, increasing the difficulty of clustering.
+Different from the aforementioned static graphs, dynamic graphs change over time, increasing the difficulty of clustering.
 To solve this problem, \cite{CGC} performs graph clustering in an incremental learning fashion. \cite{VGRGMM} adopt the variant of gated recurrent unit (GRU) \cite{GRU} to capture the temporal information.
+Liu $et~al.$ \cite{TGC} present a general framework for temporal deep graph clustering and \cite{TGC_dataset} collect several datasets for temporal deep graph clustering.